 - Physical evidence such as broken locks, forced entry, or tampered utilities can also suggest unlawful occupancy.

-- Additionally, signs of neglect or disrepair, such as overgrown lawns, accumulated trash, or lack of maintenance, may indicate that the property is being occupied unlawfully.
+- Additionally, signs of neglect or disrepair, such as overgrown lawns, accumulated trash, or lack of maintenance, may indicate that the property is unlawfully occupied.

 Call Now (818) 651-8166